 They drove to Presence Saint Joseph Hospital, and the girl was later transferred to Advocate Illinois Masonic Medical Center, where she was pronounced dead at 2:59 a.m., authorities said.
 She lived in the 5100 block of West Fullerton.

-The holiday weekend's first fatal shooting happened late Friday, when a 25-year-old man was shot to death in the Ashburn neighborhood on the Southwest Side.
+Late Friday, a 25-year-old man was shot to death in the Ashburn neighborhood on the Southwest Side.

 Just before 11 p.m., Mark Lindsey was sitting in a vehicle parked near his home in the 3700 block of West 75th Place when a gunman walked up and shot him repeatedly across the chest and body, authorities said.
 Lindsey tried to drive away, but crashed into another vehicle on the block.